What is the Insurance Credentialing Process?

 Understanding the Insurance Credentialing Process:

 This is the stage where the payer (insurance company) validates your information and ensures you are who you say you are.
-Once through this initial validation process, you then move transition into the contracting phase.
+Once through this initial validation process otherwise known as primary source verification, you then transition into the contracting phase.
 The initial credentialing process (data validation) typically takes around 90 days for most commercial payers.
 The contracting phase, on average take another 30-60 days depending on the company, specialty and your location.
 South Florida or Los Angeles is going to be slower than in a small town.
 So this is the credentialing process in a nutshell but there are obviously many variables and more details associated with it.
 We’ve put together a short presentation below which is also worth watching when you have a couple minutes.

 What our insurance credentialing process looks like?